A rich, flavoursome tomato sauce with olives, capers & tuna. A tasty twist on traditional pasta puttanesca that will become a family favourite dinner!

 - 185 g tin tuna in sunflower or olive oil (approx. 6½ oz)

 - Zest of half a lemon

-- Cooke tagliatelle or other pasta to serve
+- 400 g Cooked tagliatelle or other pasta to serve (approx. 14 oz)

-- Heat the oil in a large pan over a medium heat.
-Peel and dice the onions, and add to the oil with the chilli.
+- Peel and dice the onions.
+Heat the oil in a large pan over a medium heat, and add the chopped onions and crushed chilli.
 Fry for a few minutes until the onions are soft and beginning to brown.